ServBay PostgreSQL Troubleshooting Guide

 pg_hba.conf

-settings block your connection.- The firewall blocks the connection.
+does not permit your connection.- Firewall blocks the connection.

-- Incorrect connection parameters (host, port, database name, username, password).
+- Incorrect connection parameters (host, port, DB name, user, password).

-- The user lacks permission to connect to the specified database.
+- User lacks permission for the target database.

 Solutions